megapahit/viewer/README.md

 ## Download

-Most people use a pre-built viewer release to access Second Life. macOS, GNU/Linux and FreeBSD builds are [published on the official website][download].
+Most people use a pre-built viewer release to access Second Life.
+FreeBSD, GNU/Linux, macOS and Windows builds are [published on the official website][download].
 More experimental viewers, such as release candidates and project viewers, would be detailed on the same page, [in-world group][] notices, or [Discord][] server.